-- Notes 1.
-The errors will be sequentially stacked in the memory and may be recalled sequentially (most recent first) by repeating the above procedure. - Printer starts after RELEASE button is pressed. - Requires system option programming. - The customer must have programming access to the features in order to request a printout. - This prints all sections provided the customer has programming access to the features. - This will print only the system-wide speed call tables and the system special set messages.
+- The errors will be sequentially stacked in the memory and may be recalled sequentially (most recent first) by repeating the above procedure. - 2.
+Printer starts after RELEASE button is pressed. - Requires system option programming. - 4.
+The customer must have programming access to the features in order to request a print-out. - 5.
+This prints all sections provided the customer has programming access to the features. - 6.
+This will print only the system-wide speed call tables and the system special set messages.